fadden/6502bench/README.md

 Windows system emulation.

-(SourceGen versions 1.0 and 1.1 used the WinForms API, which has been implemented for Mono, but after encountering significant bugs that I wasn't able to work around I abandoned the approach and switched to WPF.
-Besides working better under Windows, WPF uses a more modern approach (XAML) that may ease the transition to a cross-platform GUI API like Avalonia.)
+(SourceGen versions 1.0 and 1.1 used the WinForms API, which has been implemented for [Mono](https://www.mono-project.com/), but after encountering significant bugs that I wasn't able to work around I abandoned the approach and switched to WPF.
+Besides working better under Windows, WPF uses a more modern approach (XAML) that may ease the transition to a cross-platform GUI API like Avalonia or MAUI.)

 ## Getting Started ##